PagerDuty/pdpyras/README.rst

 Features
 ********
-- Efficient API access through automatic HTTP connection pooling and persistence
+- Uses Requests' automatic HTTP connection pooling and persistence
 - Tested in / support for Python 3.5 through 3.9
-- Configurable cooldown/reattempt logic for rate limiting and transient network problems
+- Configurable cooldown/reattempt logic for handling rate limiting and transient HTTP or network issues
-- Inclusion of required `HTTP Request Headers`_ for PagerDuty REST API requests
-- Bulk data retrieval and iteration over `resource index`_ endpoints with pagination
-- Individual object retrieval by name
-- API request profiling
-- Bonus Events API client
+- Abstraction for `pagination`_, `wrapped entities`_, `API authentication`_ and
+  more

 History
 *******
-This module was borne of necessity for a basic, reusable API client to eliminate code duplication in some of PagerDuty Support's internal Python-based API tools.
-We needed something that could get the job done without reinventing the wheel or getting in the way.
+This module was borne of necessity for a basic API client to eliminate code duplication in some of PagerDuty Support's internal Python-based API tooling.

-We also frequently found ourselves performing REST API requests using beta or non-documented API endpoints for one reason or another, so we also needed a client that provided easy access to features of the underlying HTTP library (i.e. to obtain the response headers, or set special request headers).
-We needed something that eliminated tedious tasks like querying, `pagination`_ and header-setting commonly associated with REST API usage.
-Finally, we discovered that the way we were using `requests`_ wasn't making use of connection re-use, and wanted a way to easily enforce this as a standard practice.
+We found ourselves frequently performing REST API requests using beta or non-documented API endpoints for one reason or another, so we needed the client that provided easy access to features of the underlying HTTP library (i.e. to obtain the response headers, or set special request headers).
+We also needed something that eliminated tedious tasks like querying objects by name, pagination and authentication.
+Finally, we discovered that the way we were using `Requests`_ wasn't making use of its connection pooling feature, and wanted a way to easily enforce this as a standard practice.

 Ultimately, we deemed most other libraries to be both overkill for this task and also not very conducive to use for experimental API calls.